 THE TRADITION OF COFFEE AND COFFEEHOUSES AMONG TURKS

-Coffeehouses were first opened in the Tahtakale neighborhood of Istanbul almost five centuries ago, and they have in time become open-to-public offices, places suitable for passing time, and places where the oral culture of the Ottoman Empire was gathered and disseminated.
-As it can be seen in various Ottoman Empire miniatures depicting the life of the era, coffeehouses were cosmopolitan locales where various guests were entertained, and masculine, high-profile locations where boys with no facial hair served coffee.
-During the Ottoman times, in coffeehouses one would meet friends after work or after dinner.
-In this sense, one of the most important functions of coffeehouses in the Ottoman Empire was their contribution to social life.
+Coffeehouses were first opened in the Tahtakale neighborhood of Istanbul almost five centuries ago.
+They have in time become open-to-public offices, places suitable for passing time, and places where the oral culture of the Ottoman Empire was gathered and disseminated.
+As it can be seen in various Ottoman miniatures depicting the life of the era, coffeehouses were cosmopolitan locales where various guests were entertained, and masculine, high-profile locations where boys with no facial hair served coffee.
+During the Ottoman period, one would meet friends in coffeehouses after work or after dinner.
+In this sense, one of the most important functions of coffeehouses was their contribution to social life.
 In Ottoman times, it was in coffeehouses that the bard, the comedian, the “Karagöz” (shadow play) artist would set their stage and perform.
 Hence, until the middle of the 20th century, coffeehouses served as production and exhibition places for folk literature.
 Coffee was always the favored drink of these lively and colorful locations, and starting from the Ottoman culture of the 16th century, it continued its worldwide spread.

 “Wherever Turkish soldiers were deployed, the car loaded with coffee beans would arrive right after, to serve commissioned and non-commissioned officers” states Ulla Heise in her work entitled “Kaffee und Kaffeehaus, (Coffee and Coffeehouses)”.
 In the Ottoman Empire, the treasured coffee which was, appropriately enough, nicknamed “Black Pearl,” was one of the preferred drinks of men in the public sphere, and of woman in the private sphere.
 In our day, coffee has become an indispensable drink.
 Its popularization and spread from the Ottoman Empire to the whole of Europe has been made possible by travelers.
 Before long journeys, travelers would stock up on coffee, in their “cezve”s they would prepare and enjoy this refreshing and comforting drink.